 Contact the Professionals

 In conclusion, a couple of factors affect whether you should have your thermostat set to “auto” or “on.”
-For more information about your thermostat, a company such as Gulf Shore Cooling, Inc in Fort Myers, FL, can be of assistance.
+For more information about your thermostat, a company such as Gulf Shore Cooling, LLC in Fort Myers, FL, can be of assistance.
 We can also provide good insight into heating repairs, AC installations, and duct cleaning.
 Don’t hesitate to give us a call today to talk with an HVAC expert.